-Bamboo Flooring Shipping
+Bamboo Flooring Quality

 you the type of person that wants to see everything with your own eyes?
 Well, so are we!
 Here are a few tips to help you see which floor is right for your home.

 - Always order a sample.
 This is the only way to know if you have the right floor for your project.

 - Check the finish of the sample.
 Scratch it with your fingernail, your dogs paw or your children's favorite toy.
 Always ensure that the sample can withstand the every day wear

 - Check the color of the sample.
 Just because there is a pretty picture online of the floor does not mean your home will look like that too.
 The sample is a color swatch for you

 the cross section of the board.
 Can you see holes in it?
 A blatant sign of poor quality bamboo flooring is gaps or divots in the sample.
 It is gaps like these that can lead over the

 - Ask your supplier about their warranty.
-Make sure the warranty is from the supplier, not the â€śmanufacturerâ€ť which will be located overseas.
+Make sure the warranty is from a U.S. supplier, not a manufacturer located overseas.

 - The formaldehyde issue is simple, if your floor is below the E1 standard, then you are in the clear.
 Remember household objects like billiard balls have formaldehyde, even your

-High Quality Bamboo Floorin
+High Quality Bamboo Flooring